fujianto/theme-plugin-factory/admin/carbon-fields/readme.txt

 6. Example that contains most of the available fields, nested fields included.

 == Changelog ==

+= 3.0.0 =
+Version 3.0.0 includes major rewrite of the front-end of Carbon Fields and thus includes a number of breaking changes.
+Please refer to the upgrade guide over at http://carbonfields.net/.

+= 2.0.0 =
+Version 2.0.0 includes major rewrite of both the back-end and front-end of Carbon Fields and thus includes a number of breaking changes.
+Please refer to the upgrade guide over at http://carbonfields.net/.

+= 1.6 =
+Special thanks to all contributors for this release including @pedro-mendonca, @elvishp2006, @timiwahalahti, @campusboy87, @m1r0, @pkostadinov-2create, @georgeHtmlBurger, @yuliyan and others.

+ * Added a new field: Radio Image
+ * Added new conditional logic comparison operators: `INCLUDES` and `EXCLUDES` which work for array-based fields (e.g. Set_Field) and string-based fields (e.g. Text_Field)
+ * Added `Complex_Field::set_collapsed()` method which allows you to control if groups should display collapsed on page load
+ * Added partial support for duplicate container names, the only exception being that 2 theme options containers with the same name will still not be allowed
+ * Fixed several Sidebar/Widget related issues
+ * Fixed Relationship/Assosiation field issues with deleted items
+ * Fixed User Meta container title being visible when the container itself is not.
+ * Fixed error messages sometimes not being shown for containers
+ * Updated `->set_options()` and `->add_options()` to both be able to receive callbacks and arrays.
+ * Fixed various Nav_Menu_Container issues
+ * Fixed "Click Here" adding 2 entries to empty complex fields
+ * Added `User_Meta_Container::show_for()` method to allow users other than administrators to interact with user meta containers
+ * The Media popup will now properly mark any previously selected attachment
+ * A number of i18n updates, stability improvements and fixes.

+= 1.5 =
+ * Improved GUI!
+Big thanks to @holmar and @georgknabl for the great contribution! ([preview](https://cloud.githubusercontent.com/assets/7590968/18725040/fdc911f8-803e-11e6-9749-a218b0584e27.png))
+ * Added Brazilian Portuguese (pt_BR) translation (thanks to @elvishp2006).
+ * Many bugfixes and improvements.

+= 1.4 =
+ * Introduced the Complex Field vertical tabbed layout.
+ * Allow fields with the same name to be used in different Carbon Containers.
+ * Added German (de_DE) translation (thanks to @AlexBa).
+ * Added Swedish (sv_SE) translation (thanks to @fhqvst).
+ * Added Russian (ru_RU) translation (thanks to @andrewostrin).
+ * Added Spanish (es_ES) translation (thanks to @fitodac).
+ * Performance improvements.
+ * Some i18n improvements.
+ * Few bugs squashed.

+= 1.3 =
+ * Introduced the Complex Field tabbed layout ([example](https://cloud.githubusercontent.com/assets/1612178/17105196/ea28f2f4-528e-11e6-9841-b93c0f12b283.jpg)).
+ * Added Portuguese (pt_PT) translation (thanks @pedro-mendonca).
+ * Allow saving empty complex field groups.
+ * Added a filter for the Google Maps API key.
+ * Minor improvements and fixes.

 = 1.2 =
 * Ensured compabitility with the WordPress Coding Standards.